dranidis/dranidis.github.io/content/posts/immutability-increases-code-simplicity.md

 ## Refactoring the clients of the `Path` class

-The two replaced methods were used in another class in two methods.
+The two replaced methods were called by two methods of another class.
 The first one was quite easy to change:
 ```
 private void addTaskToPaths(Task task, List<Path> paths) {
   boolean added = false;
   for (Path path : new ArrayList<>(paths)) {
-    List<Task> predTasks = getTaskPredIsInPath(task, path);
+    List<Task> predecessorTasks = getTaskPredIsInPath(task, path);
-    if (!predTasks.isEmpty()) {
+    if (!predecessorTasks.isEmpty()) {
-      appendTaskToPaths(task, predTasks, path, paths);
+      appendTaskToPaths(task, predecessorTasks, path, paths);
       added = true;
     }
   }